bradf83/express-postgres/README.md

 ## TODO

-* Add seeders to populate some companies and owners.
 * Add a scope or two, try combining scopes.
 * Implement full crud for companies
 * Error handling (Validation.JS)